 - Plastic Expulsion Process PEP

 - Moving Core Gas Assisted Moulding

 - Gas Cool for Internal and External Gas Moulding

 Each variant has its uses and benefits.

-Why Gas Injection Moulding?
+Why Gas Assisted Injection Molding?

 Techniques have been developed whereby inert gas nitrogen is injected into the still molten plastic in the mould cavity.
 Acting from within the component shape, the gas inflates the component and counteracts the effects of the material shrinkage.
 The effect is to keep an internal pressure on the material until it solidifies and skins at the mould cavity surface.
 This is independent of any gate freezing.